Action, entropy and pair creation rate of charged black holes in de Sitter space: Charged black holes in de Sitter space

 Without variations the thermodynamic quantities satisfy the (generalized) Smarr formula

-The quantity $\Theta$ is the ``thermodynamic volume'' or ``Killing volume'', defined as \cite{Jacobson:2018ahi} where $\Sigma$ is the spatial slice between the outer horizon and cosmic horizon, and $\xi $ is the time translation generating Killing vector.
+The quantity $\Theta$ is the ``thermodynamic volume'' or ``Killing volume'', defined as \cite{Jacobson:2018ahi} where $\Sigma$ is the spatial slice between the outer horizon and cosmic horizon, and $\xi $ is the time translation generating Killing vector, normalized as $\xi = \partial_t / \sqrt{f(r_{\mathcal O})}$.